Double Check Headlight Bulb Size and Compatibility Here

 H9 VS H11 LED Headlight Bulbs – What’s The Difference?

 Many people confuse the H9 and H11 led bulbs to be the same bulb.
 Although they are similar, they actually have different features and major changes when it comes to their performance.
-Which is why today, we are doing an H9 vs H11 comparison.
+This is why today, we are doing an H9 vs H11 comparison.

 They’re both very similar although what it comes down to is their filament and the different characteristics each filament possesses.
 The H11 uses a nominal filament, specialised for a long life span at the expense of lower luminance and flux.

 While the H9 uses a filament optimized for flux and luminance but at the expense of a shorter lifespan.
-Generally you’ll want to use the H9 for your high beams and the H11 for your low beams.
+Generally, you’ll want to use the H9 for your high beams and the H11 for your low beams.

 H9 Vs H11